Parent coaching will equip you with skills for success

-While we are a Christian organization, we can flexibly accommodate any faith background.
+While we are a Christian organization, we can flexibly accommodate families from any and all backgrounds.

 Who is included – will I bring my children?

-Either one or both parents (or another caregiver) meet together with their coach for sessions.
+Either one or both parents (or another caregiver) meet together with their coach for each session.
 This can best be accomplished without children present so parents can share concerns freely.